oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 ## User Funnel Journey

-###

-### Time Between User Signup and Their First Event

 On average, it was found that if a user chose to use our site before creating an account, it took them about 226 days to create one.
 The users who chose to begin using our site spend more than 250 days before taking any action:

 | User Action | Average Time for Action (days)|
 |---|---|